-Common collective trust funds: Valued at the net asset value (NAV) of units of the collective trusts.
+Common collective trust funds: Valued at the NAV of units of the collective trusts.
 The NAVs, as provided by the trustee, are used as a practical expedient to estimate fair value.
-The NAVs are based on the fair value of the underlying investments held by the funds less their liabilities.
-This practical expedient is not used when it is determined to be probable that the funds will sell the investment for an amount different than the reported NAV.
+The NAVs are based on the fair values of the underlying investments held by the funds less their liabilities.
 Participant transactions (purchases and sales) may occur daily.
 Were the Plan to initiate a full redemption of the collective trusts, the investment advisor reserves the right to temporarily delay withdrawal from the trusts in order to ensure that securities liquidations will be carried out in an orderly business manner.

-As previously mentioned, at December 31, 2014 and 2013 the Plan held investments in Vanguard Target Retirement Trusts ("Vanguard Trusts").
+As previously mentioned, at December 31, 2015 and 2014 the Plan held investments in Vanguard Target Retirement Trusts ("Vanguard Trusts").
 The Vanguard Trusts are common collective trust funds sponsored and maintained by Vanguard Fiduciary Trust Company.
 The Vanguard Trusts invest in Vanguard mutual funds using an asset allocation strategy designed for investors planning to retire or leave the workforce in or within a few years of the target year.
-The underlying mutual funds that the Vanguard Trusts held may have included the Vanguard Total Stock Market Index Fund, Vanguard Total Bond Market II Index Fund, Vanguard Total International Stock Index Fund, Vanguard Trusts' indirect stock holdings (through its mutual fund holdings) consisted substantially of large-capitalization U.S. stocks and, to a lesser extent, mid- and small-cap U.S. stocks and international stocks.
+The underlying mutual funds that the Vanguard Trusts held may have included the Vanguard Total Stock Market Index Fund, Vanguard Total Bond Market II Index Fund, Vanguard Total International Stock Index Fund, Vanguard Total International Bond Index Fund and Vanguard Short-Term Inflation-Protected Securities Fund, among others.
+Each of the Vanguard Trusts' indirect stock holdings (through its mutual fund holdings) consisted substantially of large-capitalization U.S. stocks and, to a lesser extent, mid- and small-cap U.S. stocks and international stocks.
 Each of the Vanguard Trusts' indirect bond holdings through its mutual fund holdings consisted of a diversified mix of investment-grade taxable U.S. government, U.S. government agency and corporate bonds, international bonds as well as inflation-protected and mortgage-backed securities.

 The trustee, Vanguard Fiduciary Trust Company, generally determines the fair values of the Vanguard Trusts' units each day the New York Stock Exchange is open for trading.
 The underlying investments of the Vanguard Trusts are valued based on quoted market prices as substantially all of these underlying investments have active markets.
 The values of the Vanguard Trusts are determined based upon the values of these underlying investments held for benefit of the Vanguard Trusts.
-As the Vanguard Trusts are not directly quoted in active markets, the values of the Vanguard Trusts are classified as Level 2 in the fair value table below.
+As the Vanguard Trusts use NAV as a practical expedient, the values of the Vanguard Trusts are excluded from the fair value hierarchy and are presented in "Other" in the table below.

-The following table presents the Plan's investments that are measured at fair value on a recurring basis, for each hierarchy level, as of December 31, 2014 and 2013:
+The following table presents the Plan's investments that are measured at fair value on a recurring basis, for each hierarchy level, as of December 31, 2015 and 2014: